Claire Millard, a Brit living in Tallinn, is trying to crack the code – learn Estonian in Estonia.

 “Why?!” is the usual deadpan response when I tell an Estonian I want to be part of their secret club.
 And it is a fair question.”

-“I would have laughed if you had told me six months ago I would be spending my winter in the Baltics and trying to crack a language so impenetrable it was apparently used in WW2 to communicate among allied spies”
+“I would have laughed if you had told me six months ago I would be spending my winter in the Baltics and trying to crack a language so impenetrable it was apparently used in the Second World War to communicate among allied spies”

 Estonian sits in the Finno-Ugric family of languages, intelligible only to those over the water in Finland (and historically related also to Hungarian, although these days the languages have diverged somewhat).
 It is the official language for the population of 1.3 million in Estonia, although a large number of Estonian Russians don’t use it.